 In the coming months, this three-part series will examine the early, middle and later stages of dementia.
-The blogs will outline the particular care needed during each stage, what family caregivers should expect, and how Hearts at Home In-Home Care can help by providing resources and support for Alzheimer’s in Kansas City and the surrounding communities.
+The blogs will outline the particular care needed during each stage, what family caregivers should expect, and how Hearts at Home In-Home Care can help by providing resources and support in dementia care in Overland Park, KS and the surrounding communities.

 Early Stage Dementia Caregiving

 If you’ve recently stepped into the role of caring for a senior loved one in the early stage of Alzheimer’s, we have the help and the hope you need.
 A good place to start is to simply take a deep breath and find comfort in knowing you’re not alone.
 There are more than fifty million people currently living with dementia throughout the world, and ten million new diagnoses annually.